dewaste-solutions/mare-backend/standard.md

 ## linting and formatting
 - Always run `npm run biome` (not necessarily after every change, but always before pushing to GitHub).
-    - This ensures you catch errors early in GitHub Actions.
+    - This ensures you catch errors early before GitHub Actions run.